liazapciroiu/reactnd-myReadsApp/README.md

 # MyReads Project

 This project was made as part of the Udacity [React nanodegree](https://www.udacity.com/course/react-nanodegree--nd019).
-The objective was to better grasp React Fundamentals - like renderinh UI, State Management, Lifecycle Events and React Router.
+The objective was to better grasp React Fundamentals - like rendering UI, State Management, Lifecycle Events and React Router.

 Note that the only search terms available can be found in the SEARCH_TERMS.md file.